Blog

 Los Angeles has a well-documented housing crunch, and that pressure has turned Accessory Dwelling Units (ADUs) into one of the city’s hottest investments.
 A properly permitted backyard cottage, garage conversion, or over-the-garage studio can unlock new income without requiring a second property purchase while also boosting resale value and offering flexible space for family or work.

 But earnings aren’t one-size-fits-all.
 Monthly rent can swing by more than $2,000 depending on the neighborhood micro-market, the ADU’s size (studio vs. two-bed), its build quality, and whether it comes with perks like secure parking, private outdoor space, or in-unit laundry.
-Even the same floor plan in two adjacent ZIP codes can have dramatically different rates once school districts, walkability scores, and tenant demand enter the equation.
+Even the same floor plan in two adjacent ZIP codes can command dramatically different rates once school districts, walkability scores, and tenant demand enter the equation.

-Let’s breakdown those variables zip by zip, bedroom by bedroom so you can see what owners in your part of L.A. are realistically collecting today.
+This post breaks down those variables zip by zip, bedroom by bedroom so you can see what owners in your part of L.A. are realistically collecting today.
 Use it as a starting point to size your project, set rent expectations, and decide whether an ADU feasibility study (or a quick chat with a local property manager) is the next smart step.

 1. What Factors Influence ADU Rent in Los Angeles?